swilson27/devneuronsConn/README.md

 # CAnalysis

-Connectivity analysis for the "deviants neurons" project.
+Systematic connectivity analysis across L-R pairs of brain; conducted for 'deviant neurons' project.
 Code and small data found within.

-## Usage
+# Usage

 - Ensure python 3.8+ is available
 - create and activate a virtual environment with your tool of choice